bufbuild-ru/docs/docs/generate/tutorial/index.md

 # Code generation quickstart

 The Buf CLI's `buf generate` command generates code from your Protobuf files.
 It uses a `buf.gen.yaml` configuration file to configure input, plugin, and output options, and is a direct replacement for code generation in `protoc`.
-It can accept many [input types](../../reference/inputs/)—for this tutorial, you'll use a single-module [workspace](../../cli/modules-workspaces/).The tutorial takes you through various ways to set up your generation, from fully local to managed mode.
+It can accept many [input types](../../reference/inputs/) — for this tutorial, you'll use a single-module [workspace](../../cli/modules-workspaces/).The tutorial takes you through various ways to set up your generation, from fully local to managed mode.

 ## Prerequisites